WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 - If an `authorization` is missing an `entity` in the partial DID Description, update it with the now known DID (did:btcr:xkyt-fzgq-qq87-xnhn)
 - If an `authenticationCredential` is missing an `owner`, update it with the now known DID (same as above)
 - If an `authenticationCredential` is missing an `id` there are 2 cases:
     - If the credential's hex-encoded public key and proof type match that of the transaction signing key, populate the `id` with `did:btcr:xkyt-fzgq-qq87-xnhn/keys/fundingKey`.
-Note the `/keys/fundingKey` subpath is a convention
+Note the `/keys/fundingKey` path is a convention
     - Otherwise, populate the `id` with `did:btcr:xkyt-fzgq-qq87-xnhn/keys/i`, where `i` is the position of the authenticationCredential in the flattened partial DID Description.
 As of now, this is a very tentative convention.
 - Populate an authorization with the ability to update the DID Description from the transaction output
     - A BTCR DID is updated by spending the transaction output.
 We can inspect the transaction to determine the output Bitcoin address